 If it can’t draw adequate power, Nest says you may have some of these problems:

 - Short battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat sometimes disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or constantly turning on and off in a short period of time.

-Our Specialists Can Solve Nest Thermostat Problems
+Our Pros Can Solve Nest Thermostat Problems

 If you’ve tried Nest thermostat troubleshooting by yourself but can’t fix the problem, a smart thermostat pro including one from Titan Heating & Air Conditioning can support you.
 We can diagnose the issue and put in a C-wire, if needed.

 Smart thermostats such as the Nest are designed to make your life simpler, through automatic energy-efficient programming and the ability to monitor settings while you’re on the go.
 It’s a time-consuming experience when yours won’t operate properly, but our heating and cooling experts at Titan Heating & Air Conditioning can fix the issue quickly.